Skip to content

 How to access Placemaker

 Placemaker is available at app.id.com.au.
 Your organisation manages access.
-If you do not yet have access, contact your Informed Decisions account manager or see Getting started with Placemaker
+If you do not yet have access, contact your Informed Decisions account manager.

 Related Articles